Christopher Ward (watchmaker): Premiership Rugby

 In May 2023, Christopher Ward became the official timekeeping partner of the Gallagher Premiership, England’s top-tier professional rugby union league.
 As part of the agreement, the Christopher Ward logo appears on stadium shot clocks and other official timing equipment.
 The brand described the sponsorship as part of its broader effort to reach a wider sporting audience.

 Everton F.C.

-Christopher Ward became the official global timing partner of Everton F.C. in 2022 and expanded the agreement in 2024 to become the club’s sleeve sponsor for the 2024–25 season—Everton’s final year at Goodison Park.
-The company also became a founding partner of Everton’s new stadium at Bramley-Moore Dock, set to open in 2025.
+Christopher Ward became the official global timing partner of Everton F.C. in 2022 and expanded the agreement in 2024 to become the club's sleeve sponsor for the 2024–25 season—Everton’s final year at Goodison Park.
+The company also became a founding partner of Everton's new stadium at Bramley-Moore Dock, opened in 2025.
 The partnership includes a dedicated showroom and branded hospitality space inside the new venue, a first-of-its-kind integration for a luxury watchmaker.

 Other partnerships

 In 2021, Christopher Ward partnered with Team BRIT, a British racing team composed of drivers with physical and psychological disabilities aiming to compete at Le Mans.
-The brand provided timekeeping support and featured its logo on the team’s vehicles.
+The brand provided timekeeping support and featured its logo on the team's vehicles.